tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Opening the Amazon Lex console from the AWS Lambda console](Images/open-lex-from-lambda.gif)

-Scroll down to the "Lambda initialization and validation" section, enable the _Initialization and validation code hook_ option and select the `convertCAD` Lambda from the list, next be sure to select the `Latest` version.
+Scroll down to the "Lambda initialization and validation" section, enable the _Initialization and validation code hook_ option and select the `convertCAD` Lambda from the list.
+Be sure to select the `Latest` version.

-A pop-window asking you for permissions to your Lambda Function may appear, click on the "Ok" button to continue.
-Explain to students that this permission is needed to allow the communication between the bot and Lambda.
+A pop-window asking you for permissions to your Lambda Function may appear; click the "OK" button to continue.
+Explain to students that this permission is needed to allow communication between the bot and Lambda.

 ![Configure the Lambda initializations and validation](Images/initializing-lambda-in-lex.gif)

-Scroll down to the "Confirmation prompt" section and disable the checkbox, continue by opening the "Fulfillment" section and choose the "AWS Lambda function" option, select the `convertCAD` Lambda and the `Latest` version.
+Scroll down to the "Confirmation prompt" section and disable the checkbox.
+Continue by opening the "Fulfillment" section and choose the "AWS Lambda function" option.
+Select the `convertCAD` Lambda and the `Latest` version.

 Click on the "Build" button on the upper right corner.
 Now the bot is connected to Lambda to control the user's intent.